wowfrank/wowfrank.github.io/_posts/2020-03-05-optimize-php-laravel-web-application-for-high-performance.md

 In my opinion, optimization can be done on four distinct levels (when it comes to PHP applications, that is):

-Language-level: This means you use a faster version of the language and avoid specific features/styles of coding in the language that makes your code slow.
+- **Language-level**: This means you use a faster version of the language and avoid specific features/styles of coding in the language that makes your code slow.
-Framework-level: These are the things we will be covering in this article.
+- **Framework-level**: These are the things we will be covering in this article.
-Infrastructure-level: Tuning your PHP process manager, web server, database, etc.
+- **Infrastructure-level**: Tuning your PHP process manager, web server, database, etc.
-Hardware-level: Moving to a better, faster, more powerful hardware hosting provider.
+- **ardware-level**: Moving to a better, faster, more powerful hardware hosting provider.

 All of these types of optimizations have their place (for instance, php-fpm optimization is pretty critical and powerful).
 But the focus of this article will be optimizations purely of type 2: those related to the framework.

 By the way, there’s no rationale behind the numbering, and it’s not an accepted standard.
 I just made these up.
 Please don’t ever quote me and say, “We need type-3 optimization on our server,” or your team lead will kill you, find me, and then kill me as well. 😀